MyPureCloud/purecloud-for-salesforce-examples/src/SDK/sdk-cti-extension-examples/readme.md

 ## Usage

-Use these interfaces to add your own functionality to Salesforce Open CTI methods
+Use these interfaces to add your own functionality to Salesforce Open CTI methods.

 ## Example